Hoffa (film): Box office

 The film premiered at the Samuel Goldwyn Theater in Beverly Hills on December 11, 1992.
 It received a wider release on Christmas Day 1992, in 1,066 theaters.
 It debuted at no. 5 at the US box office. making $6.4 million in its opening weekend.
 In its second weekend, it dropped at #6 and grossed $4.8 million.
 It went on to gross $24.2 million in the U.S. and $5 million internationally, for a worldwide total of $29.3 million.
-Jack Nicholson blamed the film's poor performance on Columbia Pictures's decision to move his other film A Few Good Men to the same release date.
+Jack Nicholson blamed the film's poor performance on Columbia Pictures' decision to move his other film A Few Good Men to the same release date.